-A. Facilitating the timely enrollment of children of military families and ensuring that they are not placed at a disadvantage due to difficulty in the transfer of education records from the previous school district(s) or variations in entrance/age requirements.

-- B. Facilitating the student placement process through which children of military families are not disadvantaged by variations in attendance requirements, scheduling, sequencing, grading, course content or assessment. - C. Facilitating the qualification and eligibility for enrollment, educational programs, and participation in extracurricular academic, athletic, and social activities. - D. Facilitating the on-time graduation of children of military families. - E. Providing for the promulgation and enforcement of administrative rules implementing the provisions of this compact. - F. Providing for the uniform collection and sharing of information between and among member states, schools and military families under this compact. - G. Promoting coordination between this compact and other compacts affecting military children. - H. Promoting flexibility and cooperation between the educational system, parents and the student in order to achieve educational success for the student.
+- I. Facilitating the timely enrollment of children of military families and ensuring that they are not placed at a disadvantage due to difficulty in the transfer of education records from the previous school district or districts or variations in entrance/age requirements. - II.
+Facilitating the student placement process through which children of military families are not disadvantaged by variations in attendance requirements, scheduling, sequencing, grading, course content, or assessment. - III.
+Facilitating the qualification and eligibility for enrollment, educational programs, and participation in extracurricular academic, athletic, and social activities. - IV.
+Facilitating the on-time graduation of children of military families. - V. Providing for the adoption and enforcement of administrative rules implementing the provisions of this compact. - VI.
+Providing for the uniform collection and sharing of information between and among member states, schools, and military families under this compact. - VII.
+Promoting coordination between this compact and other compacts affecting military children. - VIII.
+Promoting flexibility and cooperation between the educational system, parents, and the student in order to achieve educational success for the student.